Grothendieck--Serre for constant reductive group schemes: Purity for torsors under reductive groups

-\ecort \bpf As in the proof of \Cref{extension torsors}, we may assume that $S$ has finite Krull dimension; in particular, $X$ is topologically Noetherian.
-Let $\cP$ be a generically trivial $G$-torsor on $\sO_{X,\textbf{x}}[\frac{1}{r}]$.
-By spreading out, $\cP$ extends to a $G$-torsor $\cP_U$ on $U\ce \Spec R[\f{1}{r}]$ for an affine open neighbourhood $\Spec R \subset X$ of $\textbf{x}$.
-It remains to extend $U$ and $\cP_U$ to ensure that $Z\ce X\backslash U$ satisfies the assumptions of \Cref{extension torsors}.
-Assume that $Z$ contains a point $z$ such that either \benumr \item $z\in X_{\eta}$ and $\dim \sO_{X,z} =1$, in which case $\Spec (\sO_{X,z}) \cap U$ is a maximal point of $X$, or \item $z$ is a maximal point of $X_s$ with $s \neq \eta$, in which case $\Spec \,\sO_{X,z}$, and hence also $\Spec (\sO_{X,z}) \cap U$, is the spectrum of a valuation ring (\Cref{geom}~\ref{geo-iii}). \eenum By the Grothendieck--Serre on valuation rings \cite{Guo20b}, the generically trivial $G$-torsor $\cP_U|_{\Spec (\sO_{X,z}) \cap U}$ is trivial.
-Thus, as in the proof of \Cref{extension torsors}, we can glue $\cP_U$ with the trivial $G$-torsor over a small enough open neighbourhood of $z$ to extend $\cP_U$ across such a point $z\in Z$.
-Note that, due to the topologically Noetherianness of $X$, $Z$ contains at most finitely many points $z$ satisfying the above assumption (i) or (ii).
-Therefore, iteratively extend $U$ and $\cP_U$, we may assume that $Z$ does not contain any point $z$ satisfying (i) or (ii), whence \Cref{extension torsors} applies. \epf
+\ecort \bpf Let $\cP$ be a generically trivial $G$-torsor as in the statement.
+Choose an affine open neighbourhood $V=\Spec B\subset X$ of $\mathbf{x}$.
+At the start of the proof of \Cref{extension torsors} we checked that $f$ is quasi-separated and of finite presentation.
+As $S$ is affine, $X$ is quasi-separated.
+Thus $V\hra X$ is quasi-compact.
+Being an open immersion, it is of finite presentation, so $V$ is of finite presentation over $S$.
+After replacing $V$ by a principal open containing $\mathbf{x}$, the element $r\in\cO$ is represented by some $r_B\in B$, and the finitely presented torsor $\cP$ descends to a $G$-torsor $\cP_U$ on $U\ce D(r_B)\subset V$.
+The data $X,V,U,G,\cP_U$, together with the open immersions $U\subset V\subset X$, are then of finite presentation over $S$.
+By \Cref{geom}\ref{limitarg}, after enlarging the finite-dimensional $S_0$, these data descend to $S_0$.
+Any extension constructed over $S_0$ pulls back to an extension over $S$.
+Hence we may assume that $R$ has finite Krull dimension, so $X$ is topologically Noetherian.
+It remains to enlarge $U$ and extend $\cP_U$ to ensure that $Z\ce X\backslash U$ satisfies the assumptions of \Cref{extension torsors}.
+Assume that $Z$ contains a point $z$ such that one of the following holds \benumr \item $z\in X_{\eta}$ and $\dim \sO_{X,z}=1$ (so $U\cap \Spec \sO_{X,z}$ is a maximal point of $X$); \item $z$ is a maximal point of $X_s$ for a non-generic point $s\in S$ (so $U\cap \Spec \sO_{X,z}$ is the spectrum of a valuation ring). \eenum By the Grothendieck--Serre theorem over valuation rings \cite{Guo24}, $\cP_U|_{\Spec \sO_{X,z}\cap U}$ is trivial.
+Thus, we can glue $\cP_U$ with the trivial $G$-torsor on a small neighbourhood of $z\in Z$ to extend $\cP_U$ across such $z$.
+As the topological of $X$ is Noetherian, $Z$ has finitely many points of types (i) and (ii).
+Therefore, iteratively extending $U$ and $\cP_U$, we may assume that $Z$ has no points of type (i) or (ii), whence \Cref{extension torsors} applies. \epf